fathsab/fathsab/README.md

 - 👋 Hi, I’m @fathsab
 - 👀 I’m interested in exploring data
-- 🌱 I’m currently polishing my dusted data science knowledge
+- 🌱 I’m currently polishing my dusted IT and data science knowledge
-- 💞️ I’m looking to collaborate on data analytics, visualization and modelling
+- 💞️ I’m looking to collaborate on programming, data analytics, visualization and modelling
 - 📫 You can reach me on https://www.linkedin.com/in/fathia-sabrina/

 <!---